moleculerjs/database/docs/README.md

 ## `replace` Replace an entity
 Replace an existing entity.
-The difference between replace and update that replace will replace the entiry entity.
-It means you should provide all required entity fields.
+The difference between replace and update that replace replaces the whole entity.
+This means that you should specify all required entity fields.
 This function doesn't merge the new and old entity.

 ### Parameters
 | Property | Type | Default | Description |
 | -------- | ---- | ------- | ----------- |
 | `<id>` | `any` | `null` | ID of entity.
 The name of property comes from the primary key field. |

-There are no any special parameters.
-All fields will be used for entity after validation.
+There are no special parameters.
+All fields will be used after validation for the entity.

 ### REST endpoint
 ```js